 Subscribe to Investor News and stay informed about the latest investor initiatives, topical issues, educational resources, key dates and investor warnings and alerts.

 Jeff Kehoe is the Director of Enforcement at the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition).
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition (OSCOSC See Ontario Securities Commission.+ read full definition).
 The Investor Office recently sat down with Jeff to discuss his background, the role of the Enforcement Branch and his current priorities.

 Early in my career I worked as a crown attorney dealing with criminal matters, including prosecuting murder and other serious cases.
 I then moved on to the Department of Justice where I worked on constitutional cases.
 That’s where I really started to get interested in white collar crime issues.

 From there I went to work for the InvestmentInvestment An item of value you buy to get income or to grow in value.+ read full definition Industry Regulatory Organization of Canada.
 I started as Enforcement Counsel, then became Director of Litigation and finally Vice President of Enforcement.
 During that time I regularly got to work with the OSC on many files.
 I also really started to understand the importance of investor protection.
 I joined the OSC as Director of Enforcement in October 2016, and I think all of my past experiences helped build the skills that I bring here.